 This means then that even if a film logo is a beautifully realised piece of design work, the difference in context means that it can never be compared to a real-life corporate logo?

 Yes, this different context makes the two largely incomparable.
 Logos in real products in the real world are strong signifiers of expectations and are often involved with you making a decision to spend your money with them.
 Films just don’t have this sort of interaction.

 Possibly.
 As you say, there are some interesting examples out there.
 One example that comes to mind is the anime series Freedom.
 Here we have a whole show paid for by a food company; Nissin Cup Noodles.
 They took their marketing budget and made a sweet six-part science fiction anime series.
-The trade off was that there was a point in each of the six episodes when the characters sit down and eat some Nissin noodles.
-Good way to get your show made though.
+The trade-off was that there was a point in each of the six episodes when the characters sit down and eat some Nissin noodles.
+A good way to get your show made though.
 I’m not complaining.

-At the end of the day the film-making process is all about people with complimentary and sometimes overlapping skills pulling together to finish a big project.
+At the end of the day, the film-making process is all about people with complementary and sometimes overlapping skills pulling together to finish a big project.
 Some people bear more responsibility than others and some people work harder than others.
 At the end of the day everybody pitches in and the job gets done.

 If I were to start over I like to think I would still be able to force my way in.
 I did it before.
 I’ve never had anything handed to me on a plate and, as I hope that I demonstrated with Moon, I’ve always been a firm believer in making my own opportunities.